TITLE Associate Director, Facilities Management

 10. Assists in providing for a safe campus environment by directing the development of appropriate contingency plans that anticipate requirements for exceptional grounds, maintenance, and custodial efforts under emergency conditions and include the use of contracted services beyond the University's capabilities.

 11. Assists in oversight of the operational fleet of Facilities Management vehicles by working with the Director to implement a strategy of preventative maintenance and replacement for all vehicles which maximizes their availability and guarantees their operational condition, coordinating a scheduling system for use of fleet vehicles, bidding out vehicle maintenance services beyond the University's capabilities, and keeping records of vehicle operational costs for use during budget development and capital replacement.

-13. Assists the University in helping to maintain a campus environment that is physically accessible to all by being familiar with standards, regulations, and laws related to accessibility, bringing discrepancies to the attention of the Director, providing recommendations for possible solutions, and coordinating with the Office of Institutional Equity and Compliance as necessary.
+13. Assists the University in helping to maintain a campus environment that is physically accessible to all by being familiar with standards, regulations, and laws related to accessibility, bringing discrepancies to the attention of the Director, providing recommendations for possible solutions, and coordinating with the Office for Institutional Equity and Compliance as necessary.

 14. Supports campus sustainability initiatives by working with the Sustainability Coordinator, Sustainability Commission, and other campus sustainability organizations to support sustainability efforts within the control of Facilities Management and in the best interest of the University and assists in the management of campus utilities with a focus on efficient use of energy resources and assessment and use of new technology for energy conservation that is in the best interest of the University.